cjessett/phase-4/week-7/friday.md

 [Client Project](../../../../client-project-challenge)

+Today, you will:

+- continue working on your client features in the morning
+- spend some time finalizing your project (styling, refactoring, adding documentation, etc.)
-Today, you will demo your project to your cohort first thing in the morning.
+- demo your project to your cohort

-Then you'll spend the day with our career developers laying the foundation for your job hunt.